mne-tools/mne-python/doc/install_mne_python.rst

     $ python -c 'import mne; mne.sys_info()'

-This should display some system information along with the versions of MNE-python and its dependencies.
+This should display some system information along with the versions of MNE-Python and its dependencies.
 Typical output looks like this:

 .. code-block:: console